nekr0z/linux-on-huawei-matebook-13-2019/README.md

 Huawei's proprietary PC Manager allows to switch on battery protection with several modes for charge/discharge threshold while connected to AC power.
 For instance, it is possible to make the laptop maintain the battery charge between 40% and 70%, which is supposed to greatly reduce battery wear (batteries are known to lose capacity when constantly sitting at close to 100% charged).
 The problem is that Huawei PC Manager is a Windows-only piece of software.

 [Huawei-WMI](https://github.com/aymanbagabas/Huawei-WMI) device driver fully supports Matebook 13, including settings for battery protection, since version 3.0.
-The driver only works with Linux kernel 5.0 and newer.
+The driver only works with Linux kernel 5.0 and newer (you can install 5.2 from Debian Backports).

 For those running older kernels I developed a [script](batpro) (you can download archive with this and the other script from [releases](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/releases) page).
 The script depends on `ioport` (available as package in Debian) and needs to be run as root: